Azathothas/Stars/README.md

 ## Python

-- [000pp/Pinkerton](https://github.com/000pp/Pinkerton) – 🕵️ JavaScript file crawler and secret finder tool developed with Python
+- [000pp/Pinkerton](https://github.com/000pp/Pinkerton) – 🕵️ Python project to crawl for JavaScript files and search for secrets like API keys, authorization tokens, hardcoded password or related.
 - [0ex/fake-sudo](https://github.com/0ex/fake-sudo) – A drop-in sudo replacement that uses user namespaces to pretend we are root.
 - [0xacb/recollapse](https://github.com/0xacb/recollapse) – REcollapse is a helper tool for black-box regex fuzzing to bypass validations and discover normalizations in web applications
 - [0xacb/viewgen](https://github.com/0xacb/viewgen) – Viewgen is a ViewState tool capable of generating both signed and encrypted payloads with leaked validation keys